ElectriPixie/Harnessaurus/README.md

 # 🦖 Harnessaurus

 Harnessaurus is a modular, GPU-optimized local test harness for red-teaming open-source language models.
-It mutates prompts with sharp precision and tears into hidden injections like a prehistoric predator… **but don’t worry, I’m vegan**. 🥦
+It mutates prompts with sharp precision and tears into hidden injections like a prehistoric predator…

 This is a **Jurassic pre-release** — all claws and teeth, but still evolving.
 Expect rough edges, messy history, and the occasional carnivorous bug (strictly metaphorical).